AusDTO/dta-website/_posts/2018-03-02-developing-a-new-site-structure-for-dta-gov-au.md

 facebook-image: /images/blog-facebook/developing-a-new-site-structure-for-dta-gov-au-linkedin.png
 twitter-image: /images/blog-twitter/developing-a-new-site-structure-for-dta-gov-au-twitter.png
 searchexcerpt: In developing a new site structure for dta.gov.au, we wanted to walk the talk.
 So we conducted extensive user research and experimented with ways to make the research findings come to life.
-lede: "In developing a new site structure for dta.gov.au, we wanted to walk the talk.
-So we conducted extensive user research and experimented with ways to make the research findings come to life."
+lede: "Our DTA website started out as an interim site and minimum viable product.
+But over the past year, our agency has grown and our needs and work have changed."
 ---
 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}{{ page.hero-image }}" alt="Version 1.0 of the new information architecture with the following menu items: Contact Us, Jobs, News and blogs, Help and advice, Our projects and About us.">
 </figure>

-Our DTA website started out as an interim site and minimum viable product.
-But over the past year, our agency has grown and our needs and work have changed.

 Through our discovery work, we  also learnt that 54% of visitors to our website were having problems finding what they wanted — so it was time for a revamp, especially to our menu and site structure, which had outgrown its original design.